PrincessTheMonarch/New-Treelah/README.md

 - The current version is significantly newer than the previous build.
 - Core flows (auth, cart, checkout, payments) are already in place.
-- The existing structure allows the admin side to be added without major refactoring.
+- The existing structure allows the admin side to be added without any major refactoring.